 Tūturu is responsive in meeting new school or organisational needs The Tūturu team is flexible and can tailor resources to support school or agency partners in areas of need Tūturu leads provide free support and make use of the community activation fund Tūturu support is free.
 This is important for all schools but especially for those with higher EQI ratings.
-Schools value the way Tūturu leads: provide kai or resources for key hui offer some financial support for external PLD or to apply for a sabbatical (e.g., AoD PLD or to attend a conference with other schools) Tūturu leads and partners present a coherent approach Schools see that Tūturu goals are aligned with the goals of partners such as the NZ Police, Education advisers, and Te Whatu Ora staff Tūturu leads ensure schools experience Tūturu as a joined-up initiative Tūturu leads make connections between Tūturu and related: PLD in schools (e.g., Restorative Practices) professional groups (AoD and other health services providers, the NZ Police) Tūturu factor Tūturu leads' knowledge and competencies: Ongoing engagement is supported when Tūturu leads have change facilitation skills Tūturu leads are skilled facilitators who understand how to create a safe environment for self-reflection and change • facilitation skills Tūturu leads have cultural environment for self-reflection and change Tūturu leads reflect the cultures of the school community and/or have an understanding of local community needs Tūturu leads work in ways that enable schools to form stronger
+Schools value the way Tūturu leads: provide kai or resources for key hui offer some financial support for external PLD or to apply for a sabbatical (e.g., AoD PLD or to attend a conference with other schools) Tūturu leads and partners present a coherent approach Schools see that Tūturu goals are aligned with the goals of partners such as the NZ Police, Education advisers, and Te Whatu Ora staff Tūturu leads ensure schools experience Tūturu as a joined-up initiative Tūturu leads make connections between Tūturu and related: PLD in schools (e.g., Restorative Practices) professional groups (AoD and other health services providers, the NZ Police) Tūturu factor Tūturu leads' knowledge and competencies: Ongoing engagement is supported when Tūturu factor Tūturu leads have change facilitation skills Tūturu leads have change engagement is supported when Tūturu leads are skilled facilitators who understand how to create a safe Tüturu leads have change facilitation skills Tüturu leads have cultural engagement is supported when Tūturu leads are skilled facilitators who understand how to create a safe environment for self-reflection and change Tūturu leads reflect the cultures of the school community and/or have an understanding of local community needs Tūturu leads work in ways that enable schools to form stronger